This section of the website contains some

 She would run a while & then slow to a walk.

-I would gain distance from her & then as the traffic
+I would gain distance from her & then as the

 slowed she would be level with me again.